fstnetwork/Service-Friendly-Token-Standard/README.md

 - `bytes32 r` is the `r` in the ECDSA signature signed by the origin of the Token transfer.
 - `bytes32 s` is the `s` in the ECDSA signature signed by the origin of the Token transfer.

-The origin of the Token transfer needs to compose the information described above and sign them, then send the information ot the relayers.
+The origin of the Token transfer needs to compose the informations described above and sign them, then send the informations to the relayers.
-The implementation of off-chain part is not restricted, but the spec of the signature must follow the way below:
+The implementation of off-chain part is not restricted, but the generation of the ECDSA signature must follow:

 ```
 ECDSA_Sign(